Safeguarding at Sugar Hill Primary

 All children are encouraged to express and discuss their ideas, thoughts and feelings through a variety of activities and have access to a range of cultural opportunities which promote respect and empathy for others.
-As part of our new Prevent Duty under s.26 of the Counter-Terrorism and Security Act 2015 we are aware of the importance of building pupils’ resilience to radicalisation by promoting fundamental British Values and enabling them to challenge extremist views.
+As part of our Prevent Duty we are aware of the importance of building pupils’ resilience to radicalisation by promoting fundamental British Values and enabling them to challenge extremist views.
 Working within a multi-professional framework we can build pupils’ resilience to radicalisation by providing a safe environment for debating controversial issues and helping children and young people understand how they can influence and participate in decision-making.
-To this end we are in the process of reviewing how we can further develop cultural opportunities to promote and enhance respect and empathy for others.
+To this end we continue to further develop cultural opportunities to promote and enhance respect and empathy for others through our Global Curriculum.

 Working with parents and carers

 Our school believes in effective communication with parents and carers.
 We welcome parent/carer views and concerns about the welfare of their children and use this feedback to regularly review our practices.
 Parental views are obtained in the following ways: surveys, questionnaires, parents’ evenings, school events, at the school gate etc.